 …blending mechanism by which code-switching pronunciation might represent a blend of the phonetic features of both languages (Grosjean, 2012; Olson, 2013) … preparation mechanism by which code-switching pronunciation might reflect articulatory gestures that are preparatory to the production of a specific code-switched target… A third possibility is that code-switching pronunciation might reflect global cognitive costs of code-switching.

 Previous studies have reported segmental properties going through alternation when produced in CS context in both matrix language and switched items (eg, VOT in Fricke, Kroll and Dussias, 2016), and there were reported suprasegmental features involved in similar phenomenon (intonation in Piccinini & Garellek’s study, 2014).
 Also, Olsen (2012) reported that insertional code-switched tokens are produced with a degree of hyper-articulation, evidenced by an increase in pitch height and duration.
-Furthermore, Olsen in also suggested that the suprasegmental realizations of code-switched tokens correspond to a degree of contextually driven predictability.
-Shen et al. (2020) showed that in English-Chinese code switching withholding acoustic cues can cause slower recognition of switched item, reflecting the possible predictability lies in tonal cues in matrix language as the latter language shows lexical tone while the other does not.
+Furthermore, Olsen (2012) also suggested that the suprasegmental realizations of code-switched tokens correspond to a degree of contextually driven predictability.
+Shen et al. (2020) showed that in English-Chinese code switching withholding acoustic cues can cause slower recognition of the switched item, reflecting the possible predictability lies in tonal cues in matrix language as the latter language shows lexical tone while the other does not.
 They concluded that bilingual listeners have access to phonetic cues in the matrix language, furthermore they discussed the implication of tonal aspect of the phonetic cues to code-switching based on their acoustic analysis.
-In Shen et al.’s study the language pair under study consists of a tonal language and an intonational language and they found evidence in the linguistic property (tone) that plays a much more important role in one language than the other.
+In Shen et al. (2020) the language pair under study consisted of a tonal language and an intonational language and they found evidence in the linguistic property (tone) that plays a much more important role in one language than the other.
 Then what will we find if we compare a language pair that has less distance: Spanish – English.

 Intonational changes in English and Spanish bilinguals

-In monolingual speech, the wh-questions in English and Spanish shows rather similar syntactic structure:
+In monolingual speech, wh-questions in English and Spanish show rather similar syntactic structure:

 ¿Dónde compraste estos libros?